scoleri-mr/computational_intelligence_2022_301841/README.md

 Folder with labs and project for the computational intelligence 2022/2023 course
+## Collaboration
+The code in this folder is developed in collaboration with
+- Jonathan Damone (s301514)
+- Salvatore Licata (s295798)
 ## LAB1
 Set Covering solution implemented in python using
 - greedy algorithm (not optimal but feasible for N=1000)